Melgund Recreation, Arts and Culture

 Key Claims

-Residual effects on migratory and SAR bird populations are anticipated to be negligible.
+Residual effects on bird populations are unlikely to impact self-sustaining or ecologically effective populations.

 Underlying Assumptions

-Displaced birds will successfully find and utilize adjacent habitat without significant loss of fitness or reproductive success.
+Displaced birds will successfully find and utilize adjacent habitats without significant loss of fitness.

 Critical Observations & Gaps